NVIDIA-RTX/NVIGI-Core/docs/GpuSchedulingForAI.md

 The default scheduling mode in NVIGI is kBalance.
 The default in normal CUDA usage is kPrioritizeCompute.
 Note that these modes are hints to the GPU scheduling hardware.
 Results may vary according to workload composition and GPU type.

-These settings are currently supported by the following CUDA plugins:
+These settings are currently supported by the following CUDA plugins, when run in parallel with D3D12 graphics:
   * Automatic Speech Recognition (`nvigi::plugin::asr::ggml::cuda`)
   * Generative Pre-Trained Transformer (`nvigi::plugin::gpt::ggml::cuda`)
+  * ASqFlow Text to Speech (`nvigi::plugin::tts::asqflow_trt`, `nvigi::plugin::tts::asqflow_ggml::cuda`)

+These settings are currently supported by the following D3D12 plugins, when run in parallel with D3D12 graphics:
+ * Automatic Speech Recognition (`nvigi::plugin::asr::ggml::d3d12`)
+ * Generative Pre-Trained Transformer (`nvigi::plugin::gpt::ggml::d3d12`)
-  * ASqFlow Text to Speech (`nvigi::plugin::tts::ASqFlow::trt`)
+ * ASqFlow Text to Speech (`nvigi::plugin::tts::asqflow_ggml::d3d12`)

+These settings are not currently supported for Vulkan graphics.

 ### API
 You can set the priority at any time using SetGpuInferenceSchedulingMode().
 The evaluate() call of supported plugins applies the priority to all CUDA kernels it launches, and those kernels may execute after evaluate() returns.
 The following example shows a game that has two phases, the first is before gameplay starts, and prioritizes NPC responsiveness, the second prioritizes FPS during gameplay.